Carl Ward: Professional football

-Ward was drafted by the Cleveland Browns in the 4th round (83rd overall pick) of the 1967 NFL Draft and signed with the Browns in July 1967.
+Ward was selected by the Cleveland Browns in the 4th round (83rd overall pick) of the 1967 NFL/AFL draft and signed with the Browns in July 1967.
 In the Browns' final pre-season game, Ward returned a kickoff 85 yards against the Minnesota Vikings.
 During the 1967 regular season, he returned 22 kickoffs for 546 yards and 6 punts for 62 yards, ranking 8th in the NFL in punt and kickoff return yardage.
 The highlight of Ward's rookie season came on November 26, 1967 when he returned a kickoff 104 yards for a touchdown against the Washington Redskins.
 His 104-yard return was the longest in Cleveland Browns franchise history and remains tied for the 15th-longest in NFL history.

 During the 1968 season, Ward returned 13 kickoffs for 236 yards.

 In September 1969, the New Orleans Saints acquired Ward off waivers from the Browns.
 Ward appeared in only two games for the Saints during the 1969 season, returning 3 kickoffs for 58 yards.